 - Full-fat dairy products

-Including these foods in the pregnant woman’s daily diet can support the development of brain regions involved in attention.
+Including these foods in the pregnant person’s daily diet can support the development of brain regions involved in attention.

-5. Is prenatal choline supplementation recommended as a strategy to prevent attention disorders?
+5. Is prenatal cholinergic supplementation recommended as a strategy to prevent attention disorders?

-Although the data are not yet conclusive regarding specific disorders such as ADHD, the available evidence does support that prenatal choline supplementation improves performance on sustained attention tasks.
-This suggests it could be a preventive tool with the potential to reduce future cognitive risks, although it does not replace a clinical evaluation or diagnosis.
+Although data are not yet conclusive regarding specific disorders such as ADHD, the available evidence does support that prenatal cholinergic supplementation improves performance on sustained attention tasks.
+This suggests it could be a preventive tool with potential to reduce future cognitive risks, although it does not replace clinical evaluation or a diagnosis.

-6. Can improvements in children’s attention be observed through maternal dietary changes alone?
+6. Can an improvement in child attention be observed with maternal dietary changes alone?

-Improvements in children’s attention through maternal diet depend on the choline content of the foods consumed.
-In most cases, a standard diet does not reach the levels needed to achieve significant effects, so supplementation may be necessary.
-Individualized evaluation is recommended, and supplements should be considered if the diet is insufficient.
+Improvement in child attention through maternal diet depends on the choline content of consumed foods.
+In most cases, a standard diet does not reach the levels necessary to achieve significant effects, so supplementation may be necessary.
+Individualized assessment is recommended and supplements should be considered if the diet is insufficient.

-If you likí this article about prenatal cholinergic supplementation and attention, you will likely be interestí in these NeuronUP articles:
+If you enjoyed this article about prenatal cholinergic supplementation and attention, you will likely be interested in these NeuronUP articles:

 “This article has been translated.
 Link to the original article in Spanish:”